Get Ready to Vote!

 Last day to apply IN-PERSON for absentee ballot.

-Last day to deliver ballot IN-PERSON to the local board of elections or to any poll site.
+Last day to deliver ballot IN-PERSON to the local board of elections or to any poll site in your county.

 Tompkins County Board of Elections – Provides voter information specific to Tompkins County, such as polling places and sample ballots.